 Note: Under both tax regimes, insurance payouts (such as hospitalization claim reimbursements or direct claim settlements) are completely tax-free, as they are treated as compensation for actual medical expenses, not income.
 However, tax-saving deductions on premiums are allowed only under the Old Regime.

-Why was the new tax regime introduced?
+Why was the New tax Regime Introduced?

 The New Tax Regime was introduced in India to simplify the income tax system, offer lower tax rates, and reduce the paperwork burden associated with claiming multiple deductions and exemptions.
 Above all, it is devised to encourage consumption and boost economic growth.